notnullgames/pakemon/README.md

 ## local dev

-For local development, you will need bettercap runnign for a few things.
-You can start a quick one in docker:
+Since you need bettercap running, and a few targets to mess with, there is a docker-compose included.

 ```
-docker run --rm -it --privileged --net=host bettercap/bettercap -eval "api.rest on"
+docker-compose up -d
 ```